PrivSec-dev/privsec.dev/content/posts/linux/Choosing Your Desktop Linux Distribution.md

 ### openSUSE Tumbleweed and Aeon

 Fedora Workstation and Silverblue's European counterpart.
-These are rolling release, fast updating distributions with [transactional update](https://kubic.opensuse.org/blog/2018-04-04-transactionalupdates/) using [Btrfs](https://en.wikipedia.org/wiki/Btrfs) and [Snapper](https://en.opensuse.org/openSUSE:Snapper_Tutorial).
+These are rolling release, fast updating distributions with [transactional updates](https://kubic.opensuse.org/blog/2018-04-04-transactionalupdates/) using [Btrfs](https://en.wikipedia.org/wiki/Btrfs) and [Snapper](https://en.opensuse.org/openSUSE:Snapper_Tutorial).

 [Aeon](https://microos.opensuse.org/) has a much smaller base system than [Tumbleweed](https://get.opensuse.org/tumbleweed) and mounts the running BTRFS subvolumes as read-only (hence its name and why it is considered an immutable distribution).
-Currently, it is still in RC so changes are to be expected.
+Currently, it is still in a [Release Candidate (RC) stage](https://en.opensuse.org/Portal:Aeon), so changes are to be expected.
 Nevertheless, it is an awesome project.

 {{< youtube id="jcl_4Vh6qP4">}}